-Cedric Dargan will begin his third year at Shaw University as the offensive line coach after spending one season as a volunteer for the Bears program.
+Cedric Dargan will begin his fourth year at Shaw University as the offensive line coach.

-Coming off a 5-5 overall record and 4-2 mark in the CIAA - a program’s best since 2013, Dargan has been apart of two Raleigh Classic wins while helping the offensive line unit to one CIAA First Team recognition in Keanu Gonzales and All-Rookie selection in Tyrese Bobbitt during the 2018 campaign.
+During the 2018 season, Shaw went 5-5 overall record and 4-2 mark in the CIAA with Dargan having one CIAA First Team recipient in Gonzales and All-Rookie selection in Tyrese Bobbitt during the 2018 campaign.

 Prior to coming to Shaw, Dargan was the head football coach at Knightdale High School where he led the Knights to a 4A NCHSAA playoffs for only the third time in school history.
 Before being named the head coach, Dargan spent four seasons as the defensive coordinator.